• Skip to primary navigation

 • Raw Cashews: Cashews provide creaminess.
 See other options below for nut-free options.

-• Apple Cider Vinegar: This vinegar is tart, with some suggestions of apples.
+• Apple Cider Vinegar: This vinegar is tart, with some hints of apples.

 • Lemon Juice: Lemon juice adds a citrus acid that enhances the flavor of the creamy balsamic dressing recipe.